cconsta1/ABMA/index.md

 ## Part II: LEARNING TO RUN
 <a name="Chapter 4"></a>
 ### Chapter 4: Mobility Algorithms: How Does Movement Leave Its Mark?
-<i> • Algorithm zoo: pedestrian movement, e.g., random walk • Algorithm zoo: group migrations & population dispersals • Simulation scales • Types of validation • What is equifinality? </i>
+<i> • Algorithm zoo: pedestrian movement, group migration, and population dispersals • Simulation scales • Types of validation • What is equifinality? </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch4" target="_blank"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 5"></a>
 ### Chapter 5: Exchange Algorithms: How Do People Trade in Goods, Ideas, and Pathogens?
-<i> • Algorithm zoo: economic interactions • Supply & demand, price setting, barter algorithms • Algorithm zoo: cultural evolution • Cultural transmission, biases, innovation algorithms • Algorithm zoo: epidemiological modeling • What is ontology? & How to develop one • The rule of parsimony </i>
+<i> • Algorithm zoo: economic interactions and cultural evolution • Supply and demand, price setting, barter algorithms • Cultural transmission, biases, innovation, and cumulative cultural algorithms • Epidemiological modeling • Developing model ontologies • The rule of parsimony </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch5" target="_blank"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 6"></a>
 ### Chapter 6: Subsistence Algorithms: Why Do Some Societies Thrive while Others Fade?
-<i> • Algorithm zoo: subsistence & resilience • Consumption, subsistence & resilience-strategy algorithms • Foraging algorithms • Population dynamics, evolutionary dynamics & fission–fusion algorithms • What is the tragedy of the commons? • The fundamentals of game theory • Parameterization & model’s input data </i>
+<i> • Algorithm zoo: subsistence and resilience • Consumption, subsistence, and resilience strategies • Foraging algorithms • Population dynamics, evolutionary dynamics, and fission–fusion algorithms • Tragedy of the commons • Game theory • Parameterization and model’s input data </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch6" target="_blank"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>